 First up for discussion for Declan McManus, AKA Elvis Costello, was that name change.
 “As you just illustrated,” the ‘Oliver’s Army’ singer replied to a question he’s likely heard thousand times over, “It’s a rather difficult name to say, particularly over the telephone, all the way through school I was tortured by teachers imitating the sound of an elastic band when saying my name.”
 Not a great spot to be in for an aspiring pop star.

-It would also prove unhelpful when contacting record companies about his early work, so he decided to adopt his grandmother’s name, Costello, and when his manager of the time, Jake Riviera, introduced him one day as Elvis, the name stuck.
+It would also prove unhelpful when contacting record companies about his early work, often misunderstanding his name, so he decided to adopt his grandmother’s name, Costello.
+When his manager of the time, Jake Riviera, introduced him one day as Elvis, the name stuck.
 When pressed on whether he felt silly changing his name at 23, the singer, embodying his work, replied: “There was a sort of dare element to it.”
 Always looking to push the envelope, Costello had found his new name.

 When faced with the possibility of being cast on to a desert island on his own, Lawley asks whether he would suffer from loneliness, “you wouldn’t sink into the depths of despair?” she asks.
-“Well I don’t think that’s unhealthy, I do that anyway, even now,” replies Costello.
-It’s a matter that Lawley questions may have had an influence on his choices of discs.
+“Well, I don’t think that’s unhealthy; I do that anyway, even now,” replies Costello.
+It’s a matter that Lawley questions may have influenced his choices of discs.

 Costello responds, “Yeah.
 It influenced the choice particularly in the records I didn’t choose.
 If I had chosen say what would be my favourite eight songs, if such a list could even exist as it changes minute to minute, it would be such a depressing experience that perhaps I wouldn’t be so resilient.”

-It is the perfect way to not only introduce a series of records that are curated for his particular experience but to speak to Costello as an artist.
-He has chosen dense pieces of music, layered enough to be lost in, and embued with the kind of intellectualism that he put into all his own work.
+It is the perfect way to introduce a series of records curated for his particular experience and speak to Costello as an artist.
+He has chosen dense pieces of music, layered enough to be lost in and embued with the kind of intellectualism that he put into all his own work.

 Below you can find the full list as well as a playlist of the track selected by Elvis Costello as essential.
 Make sure you visit BBC to get all the information on all of the artists interviewed for the show and listen to Elvis Costello’s full Desert Island Discs appearance.